Mismatched Rate-Distortion Theory: Ensembles, Bounds, and General Alphabets: Conclusion

 \section{Conclusion}

 We have studied multi-user coding techniques and general alphabets for the mismatched rate-distortion problem, and established several new results that serve as natural counterparts to those that were previously known for mismatched channel coding.
-Several possible directions remain for future work, including (i) studying the refined superposition coding ensemble considered for channel coding in \cite{Sca16a}; (ii) establishing conditions under which the various ensembles provably outperform one another; and (iii) extending the results for the constant constant-composition and/or multi-user ensembles to general alphabets.
+Several possible directions remain for future work, including (i) studying the refined superposition coding ensemble considered for channel coding in \cite{Sca16a}; (ii) establishing conditions under which the various ensembles provably outperform one another; and (iii) attaining general-alphabet counterparts of the rate-distortion curves achieved by the constant constant-composition and/or multi-user ensembles.

 \appendices